 Yesterday I took, what I hope to be, my last walk across Pleasure Beach Island in Bridgeport, Connecticut.
 The task at hand was repairing the antenna array for WICC.
-There turned out to be several issues which were addressed in turn.
+There turned out to be several issues that were addressed in turn.

 The feed line was repaired, but not effectively.
 By the looks of the picture, the brass plate never got hot enough to accept the solder.